phillc/agentvsagent/README.md

 * Human player(s)
 * Server will crash if a player disconnects mid game, or pass in null for a card
 * Symlinks suck.
 Come up with some script that copies from the submodule (yuck).
+* The sample agents are ugly.
+I was trying to just get them to look the same in each language, but I ended up mutating too many variables.
+I think it would be nice to split them into two files, one with logic and the other with the harness for rounds/tricks.
+That will let me change the harness later and reduce the risk of merge conflict with the logic that potential participants implement.
+Rushing to MVP =\

 ## Contributing